Background: Food speculation – the facts

 Fact two: high-performance agricultural structures are precisely what many developing countries lack.
 The threat to supply comes not from food speculation but from central regulation of cultivation and distribution in many developing countries.
 Outdated cultivation methods prevent higher yields and agriculture cannot react to extreme weather conditions caused by climate change.
 Modern storage and transport facilities for food are also lacking.

 Many experts, including consulting company McKinsey, predict a global population of 9 billion by 2050.
 The challenges ahead for agriculture are clear: improved technology could significantly increase agricultural yields.
 If farmers could earn more from their harvests, they could buy better equipment.
 That in turn would increase the size of their harvests and help to meet the growing demand.
 Without significant investments in agriculture, supply will not adapt to demand, and prices will rise.
-Claire Schaffnit-Chatterjee of DB Research sums it up as follows: “Increasing long-term food supply should therefore lead to lower prices and less poverty.“ So long term, more people will be able to afford food instead of facing hunger.
+Claire Schaffnit-Chatterjee of Deutsche Bank Research sums it up as follows: “Increasing long-term food supply should therefore lead to lower prices and less poverty.“ So long term, more people will be able to afford food instead of facing hunger.

 5. Who is involved in the food markets?
 Speculation and investment – what roles do the actors play?
 Is there a risk of excessive speculation?